3 ways GA4 turns to gold by using data standards

 Alert: GA 4 is only delayed for 360 (paid) users.
 If you are using Universal Analytics, sunset date is still just a handful of months away (July 1, 2023).

 Rich metadata is the key to success with all things GA 4 – from audiences to mobile to events and more.
-What follows is some help on how to make that possible.
+What follows are key reasons to upgrade to Google Analytics 4 and how to make the most of some of the key data and application of it.

 It goes without saying that accurate and thorough data is fundamental to a successful Google Analytics 4 implementation.
 Considering the move from UA to GA4 is all about giving more control over reports and dashboards, you’ll want to be certain you have accurate and comprehensive data to do so.
 This transition to GA4 is a prime time to finally get that data straight.
 There is absolutely no excuse to have inconsistent naming conventions and values flowing into Google Analytics any more.